dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md

 ### | The resources
 Here you can create Dialogic's five **resources**.
 You will hear more on each of them later.

-**Timelines** that represent a list of events.
-Control characters, make them talk, change the background, ask questions, emit signals and more!
+**Timelines** represent a list of events.
+Show characters, make them talk, change the background, ask questions, emit signals, and more!

-**Characters** that can have name, a special color, and different images for expressions.
+**Characters** can have name, a special color, and different images for expressions.

 **Value Definitions** that can be used as variables to branch your story or be used inside the texts.